 How to rename an object without too much trouble

 ApexSQL Search is a SQL Server Management Studio and Visual Studio add-in capable of smart renaming objects like tables, views, procedures and functions, as well as table/view columns and function/procedure parameters without breaking database dependencies.

 - Open SQL Server Management Studio or Visual Studio

-- In the Object explorer/Server explorer, find the object you want to rename
+- In the Object explorer/Server explorer, find the object that needs to be renamed

-- Right-click on the object and select the Safe rename option from the ApexSQL Search menu
+- Right-click on the object and select the Safe rename command from the ApexSQL Search menu

-- In the Safe rename dialog’s New name text box, type a new name.
-ApexSQL Search checks that the name is not already in use.
-If the name is not valid, a red warning sign will blink next to the New name text box:
+- In the Safe rename window under the New name text box, type a new name.
+ApexSQL Search checks that entered name is not already in use.
+If the name is not valid, a warning icon next to the New name text box will appear: